HSLdevcom/digitransit-virtualmonitor/README.md

 To run the graphql server: `tsc && node build build/dist/graphQL/server.js`.
 This is currently mostly used for exploring the GraphQL schema.

 To access GraphiQL: http://localhost:4000/

+## Deploying

+### Google Cloud Platform

+Within a project console first check out the repository into it and navigate to the project directory.

+Run `npm install`.

+Run `npm build`.

+`cd build && gcloud app deploy` to deploy.